Home » Financial

 Free money awarded to a student.

-loans and insuring them against default.
+and insuring them against default.
 Guarantee agencies also oversee the

-student loan process and enforce federal and state rules
+student loan process and enforce federal and state rules regarding student

-to insure the loan against default.
-The insurance fee is usually
+insure the loan against default.
+The insurance fee is usually 1% of the

-at least half-time (6 hours undergraduate and 3 hours graduate)
+half-time (6 hours undergraduate and 3 hours graduate) in classes required

 The ISIR is the electronic result of the FAFSA.